GGBOND121382/Communication-Efficient_Regret-Optimal_DOCO/README.md

 $ docker run -itd --name doco-exper doco:v1 /bin/bash
 ```

-Estimated deploy time: 2 minutes.
+Estimated deploy time: 5 to 10 minutes.

-If the above command takes longer to deploy the image, please check that you have a sufficient internet connection speed (>500 kbps) and a reasonable CPU.
+If the above command takes much longer to deploy the image, please check that you have a sufficient internet connection speed (>500 kbps) and a reasonable CPU.

 ## Reproducibility of Experiments